The main centre of Val di Funes, seat of the municipality, base for reaching the Odle and the little church of San Giovanni in Ranui.

 What to see in San Pietro di Funes?

-The little church of San Giovanni in Ranui at the foot of the Odle, the Adolf Munkel trail along the north faces and the pastures of the Puez-Odle Nature Park.
-San Pietro is the starting base for exploring the whole valley.
+The little church of San Giovanni in Ranui at the foot of the Odle, the Adolf Munkel trail along the north walls and the pastures of the Puez-Odle Nature Park.
+San Pietro is the base for exploring the whole valley.

 Where is San Pietro di Funes?

-San Pietro is the main town of the municipality of Funes, at 1,141 metres in South Tyrol.
-It sits lower than Santa Maddalena, along the road that climbs the valley towards the Odle.
+San Pietro is the main village of the municipality of Funes, at 1,141 metres in South Tyrol.
+It lies lower down than Santa Maddalena, along the road that climbs the valley towards the Odle.